cncf/glossary/content/en/ebpf.md

 eBPF programs run in a sandboxed environment within the kernel, providing isolation and mitigating some risks.
 If a vulnerability or flaw is exploited in an eBPF program, its impact is generally limited to the sandboxed environment.
 Moreover, before an eBPF program can start running in the kernel, it has to pass some verifications.
-The verifier component checks all the potential possibilities that would happen as a result of running the eBPF program.
+The verifier component checks the eBPF program for any potential safety violations, such as out-of-bounds memory access, infinite loops, and the usage of unauthorized kernel functions.
 This way, it makes sure that the program would not go into an infinitive loop and would not cause a kernel crash.
 These safety controls make eBPF a more secure option to run applications in the Linux kernel compared to the Linux kernel modules.